CHughes13/late-night-cafe/README.md

 - Code Institute's Coding Bootcamp Tutor Lewis
 - Code Institute's Cohort Facilitator David
 - Everyone in the April 2024 WW Bootcamp
-- Ian Stokes for all the cups of tea
+- Ian Stokes for all the cups of tea and manual testing
-- Christopher Hughes and Sebastian Hughes for technical support and advice
+- Christopher Hughes and Sebastian Hughes for technical support, advice, and manual testing

 [Back to top](#)